-Analysis | House ethics committee struggles to crack down on bad behavior
+Analysis | House Ethics Committee struggles to crack down on bad behavior

 Womack is so outraged by Cawthorn’s “terrible honor violation” that he considers it almost worthy of expulsion.
 “Is an individual, who has that predisposition,” he asked, “are they congressional material?”

 Cawthorn has had a pattern of making false or outlandish claims, including that he was armed during the Capitol riot in January 2021 and that a friend left him for dead in the car crash that left him paralyzed from the waist down.
-He recently referred to Ukraine President Volodymyr Zelensky as a “thug.”
+He recently referred to Ukrainian President Volodymyr Zelensky as a “thug.”

 The making of Madison Cawthorn: How falsehoods helped propel the career of a new pro-Trump star of the far right